Atlanta Car Accident Lawyers

 Fatal Car Accidents

-Unfortunately, fatal car accidents happen all too often in Atlanta.
-In fact, an IIHS study found that Interstate 285 in Atlanta ranks as the deadliest interstate in the country, with an average of 3.5 fatal accidents per 10 miles.
-These accidents are heartbreaking, and our accident attorneys will file wrongful death claims on behalf of the surviving spouse and children if that option is available.
+Atlanta is home to many fatal car accidents.
+Recently, an IIHS study concluded that I-285 in Atlanta is one of the deadliest interstates in the country, with an average of 3.5 fatal accidents per 10 miles.
+We can help you if your loved one died in a fatal car accident.
+Our accident attorneys file wrongful death claims on behalf of surviving relatives.

 Drunk Driving Accidents